-(b) As of September 30, 2023 March 31, 2024, the Company was developing two one wholly-owned communities community with a total of 415 330 apartment homes, none 19 of which have been completed.
+(b) As of March 31, 2024, the Company was developing one wholly-owned community with a total of 330 apartment homes, 19 of which have been completed.

 We report in two segments: Same-Store Communities and Non-Mature Communities/Other.